-The larger Sika companies draw up a product sustainability plan geared to local demand and containing key projects and themes aligned with the global approach.
+The larger Sika companies draw up a product sustainability plan geared to local trends and market demand and containing key projects and themes aligned with the global approach.
 All key projects are carried out in accordance with the approved plan.

-In 2014, larger countries in the following regions drafted product sustainability plans in collaboration with the Corporate Product Sustainability department: North America, Southern Europe, Northern Europe, Eastern Europe, the UK, Germany, Turkey and Mexico.
-Sika has created regional and local product sustainability roles to facilitate the development, launch and handling of these plans.
-Quarterly meetings take place between the local and regional roles, as well as between the regional and global roles, to manage plans and discuss progress and activities.
-The focus in 2015 is on implementing planned activities locally and extending planning to Latin America.
-In the year under review, Sika extended the existing life cycle data reference database which enabled Sika to develop a set of new tools for the local subsidiaries to use, including Environmental Product Declarations (EPD) for roofing membranes to German, UK and US standards and tools to appraise the sustainability performance of roofing and flooring systems as well as concrete mixes.
-As an added value for customers, these tools can quantify the project -specific sustainability performance of the selected Sika solution and to be readily and transparently communicated.
-Leveraging the acquired expertise, a number of companies have successfully launched and market tested new services to quantify the sustainability performance of Sika solutions.
+In 2015, larger countries in the following regions drafted product sustainability plans in collaboration with the Corporate Product Sustainability department: North America, Southern Europe, Northern Europe, Eastern Europe, the UK, Germany, Turkey and Mexico.
+Regional and local product sustainability representative have facilitated the development, launch and handling of these plans.
+Quarterly meetings and annual in person meetings take place between the local. regional and global roles to manage plans, discuss progress and activities and share success stories.
+The focus 2016 in is on implementing planned activities locally and extending planning to Latin America and Asia/Pacific.

+In the year under review, Sika added to the life-cycle data collected in previous years for its products, technologies and applications in accordance with the international Life Cycle Assessment (LCA) standard ISO 14040, with a primary focus on mortar and liquid roofing membranes and expanded the existing reference database.
+The information enabled Sika to develop a series of new work aids and successfully introduce them in an initial group of country affiliates.
+Examples include Environmental Product Declarations (EPDs) for roof membrane systems under the German, British and American standards, assessment tools for roof systems and polyurethane floor solutions for office, school and health care facilities.

+As added value for the customer, these data enable project-specific quantitative assessment of the sustainability performance of the selected Sika systems in a standardized form that can be communicated in an easy-to-understand way that is focused on customer needs.
+Implementing the approach, a number of country affiliates in Northern and Southern Europe have successfully launched and tested new marketing initiatives.
+A first set of projects has thus been successfully gained in countries such as Spain,